 by Mike Retzlaff

-Crystal/caramel malts are stewed and have been converted in sealed roasting drums.
+Crystal/caramel malts are stewed and have been converted, usually, in sealed roasting drums.
 They don’t require further mashing and can be steeped or added to the mash.

 Flaked grains have been rolled between steam drums; the heat ruptures the cell walls and makes the starch available to the enzymes.
 They need to be mashed.

 Torrified grains are processed in a similar manner to puffed breakfast cereals.
 The processing ruptures the cell walls so that the starches can be quickly hydrolyzed and available for enzyme conversion.
 They need mashing.

 Some raw grains can be crushed and added to a normal mash while other sources of starch have cell walls which can’t be degraded at normal mash temperatures.
 These are the candidates for a cereal mash which involves cooking.
 Raw corn (maize), for example, will gelatinize around 164o, raw rice at 170o, while raw barley and raw wheat will gelatinize between 126o and 147o.
 Raw barley and raw wheat can go into the mash as-crushed while the corn and rice require cooking.
 Differences exist among starches because various plants have a different ratio of amylopectin (branched starch) to amylose (straight-chained starch).

 Cereal cooking can involve boiling, steaming, or any number of ways to heat the cereal to a high temperature in a moisture laden atmosphere.
 Commercial adjunct beer brewers have a dedicated cereal cooker in the brewery for this purpose although it is usually a pressure cooker which delivers quicker processing.